 If you are seriously injured during a medical encounter, talk to one of our experienced injury attorneys or reach out to anyone from our legal team.

 Knowledgeable injury attorneys help you after a serious medical injury

-Recognized for excellence in representation, the law firm of Schochor, Federico and Staton, P.A. delivers aggressive legal representation if a loved one is injured due to medical malpractice.
+Recognized for excellence in representation, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive legal representation if a loved one is injured due to medical malpractice.
 Serving clients nationwide from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation to discuss your circumstances.
 Contact us or call 410-234-1000 today.